Energy and Climate Change

 UF and the UAA take a two-pronged approach to carbon neutrality: reducing our output of carbon emissions, and offsetting what we do emit.

 Collaboration of the University of Florida, UF Health, and the University Athletic Association, Inc.

 The waste contract finalized by the University of Florida and recently awarded to WCA Waste Corporation was the first of its kind.
 Never before have the three separate entities of a major University, a major Health Organization, and a BCS sized athletic department come together to collectively negotiate a service contract.
-This was especially important as the three entities at the University of Florida came together as a unit behind the Zero Waste 2015 initiative.

 Recycling - Athletic venues across campus provide recycling bins for fans, and all cans, bottles and souvenir cups sold at concession stands are recyclable items.
 Recycling bins were added to the football stadium in 2009, helping to divert waste from the landfill.
-These infrastructure additions are part of UF’s commitment to be zero waste by 2015.

 With the cooperation of our concessions partner, Centerplate, WCA Waste Corporation, the official waste partner of the Florida Gators and the support of Watson C&D to provide an organic solution, Ben Hill Griffin Stadium has transitioned to compostable items for many concession wares and catered spaces.
 All paper products, silverware, straws, and food waste will go in marked composting containers instead of trash cans.
 Look out for the Green Team volunteers if you have questions during home football games.

 All leftover food from the Boosters’ stadium boxes and vending is donated within the community, helping to reduce waste and feed hungry within Gainesville.